 A total of 2,010 citations were written during the 2010 - 2011 deer hunting season.
-This is a decrease of 246 citations from the previous season.
-The total number of citations was at an all time high in 2003 - 2004.
-Over the past 7 hunting seasons, citations have been decreasing continually (Table 24 and Figure 24).

-It is logical to assume that if fewer citations were written for a specific violation, then a decreased incidence of that violation occurred.
+This is a decrease of 246 citations from the previous a specific violation, then a decreased incidence of that violation occurred.
 Most categories of citations decreased during the 2010 - 2011 deer season.
-However, resident hunting license citations remained stable, while non-resident hunting license citations increased slightly.
-The total number of head lighting violations decreased the most during the 2010 - 2011 deer season.
-Other categories like baiting, no hunter orange, trespassing, hunting from a motor vehicle, and hunting from a public road decreased slightly.
-The continual reduction in occurrence of these viola-
+However, resident hunting license citations remained stable, while non-resident hunting license citations Many violations are still occurring at dangerously high increased slightly.
+The total number of head lighting violations levels.
+Failure to wear hunter orange, which was essentially the decreased the most during the 2010 - 2011 deer season.
+Other same this year, is a good example.
+Many hunters still refuse to categories like baiting, no hunter orange, trespassing, hunting wear hunter orange.
+This law is in place to protect hunters.
+Tresfrom a motor vehicle, and hunting from a public road decreased passing also still occurs at a high rate, indicating that anyone slightly.
+The continual reduction in occurrence of these violacould be on any property without a hunter's knowledge.